The Management Team behind Organised Chaos

 Gayle Hare - Company Director / Executive Producer

 Gayle is one of the founders of Organised Chaos.
 Now Manchester based Gayle studied Arts, Music and Entertainment Management at Liverpool Institute for Performing Arts.
-Gayle is also Volunteer Coordinator and Front of House Manager for 24:7 Theatre Festival and Front of House Coordinator and Treasurer for Studio Salford, she also founded Elysion Productions.
+Gayle was also Volunteer Coordinator and Front of House Manager for 24:7 Theatre Festival and Front of House Coordinator and Treasurer for Studio Salford, she also founded Elysion Productions.

 As producer and/or production manager Gayle has been involved with various professional and fringe theatre productions at The Lowry, New Wimbledon Theatre, The Unity, The Lantern Theatre, Square Chapel, Carriageworks, Pavilion Arts Centre, New Continental, Oldham Coliseum, Stephen Joseph Theatre, LIPA, Citadel Theatre, Stamford Arts Centre, Key Theatre, Everyman Theatre, The Casa, and Taurus Bar; she has also successfully produced shows at the Edinburgh Fringe Festival, Buxton Fringe Festival, Preston Tringe Festival, Oxford Fringe Festival, National Student Drama Festival, Write Now Festival, and Not Part Of Festival.